NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 space-heating boiler with tankless coil                                                                                                            required
 ========================================  ===================================  ===========  ==========  ===============  ========================  =================  =================  =========================================

 For storage water heaters, the tank volume and heating capacity can be optionally provided.
-If not provided, default values will be assumed.
-The default values are based on the Table 7 in `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
+If not provided, default values will be assumed based on Table 7 in the `Building America House Simulation Protocols <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.

 For tankless water heaters, an annual energy derate due to cycling inefficiencies can be provided.
 If not provided, a value of 0.08 (8%) will be assumed.